nordic-institute/X-Road/doc/UseCases/uc-cs_x-road_use_case_model_for_central_server_management_1.2_Y-883-6.md

 4. System logs the event “Back up configuration” to the audit log.

+5. System displays on the top of the list of the configuration backup files the new configuration file.

 **Extensions**:

 - 3a.
 Backing up the central server configuration failed.